-After investigation of detection performance in uncoded systems, we turn to an interleaved and horizontally coded $32 \times 32 / 64 \times 64$ MIMO system with Rayleigh block fading reflecting our uplink model.
+After investigation of detection performance in uncoded systems, we turn to an interleaved and horizontally coded $32 \times 32$ MIMO system with Rayleigh block fading reflecting our uplink model.
 We aim to verify whether not only hard decisions but also soft outputs generated by CMDNet and the soft output version of DetNet have high quality.
 This is especially important in practice since coding is an essential component besides equalization in today's communication systems.
-Therefore, we use a $64 \times 128$ LDPC code with rate $R{\rm C} = 1/2$ from [39] and at receiver side a belief propagation decoder with 10 iterations.
-The results in terms of Coded Frame Error Rate (CFER) as a function of $E{\rm b}/N_0/R{\rm C}$ are shown in Fig. 10.
+Therefore, we use a $128 \times 64$ LDPC code with rate $R{\rm C} = 1/2$ from [39] and at receiver side a belief propagation decoder with 10 iterations.
+The results in terms of Coded Frame Error Rate (CFER) as a function of $E_b/N_0/R_C$ are shown in Fig. 10.
 Owing to overwhelming computational complexity, we refrained from using the MAP solution with coding as a benchmark and instead show uncoded CMDNet and SD curves for reference.
 Strikingly, CMDNet with coding beats the latter and allows for a coding gain.
 In contrast, AMP with coding runs into an error floor after 9 dB: The output statistics become unreliable for high SNR in finite dimensional systems [24].
 Surprisingly, although being one of the best detection methods in the uncoded setting, DetNet with coding performs close to MMSE equalization with soft outputs and thus worse than expected.
 Actually, the soft output version of DetNet should deliver accurate probabilities or Log Likelihood Ratios (LLRs) according to [28] after optimization.

-Fig. 9.
-BER curves of several equalization methods in a correlated $32 \times 64$ MIMO system with QPSK modulation.
-The correlation matrices were generated according to a One-Ring model with $20^{\circ}$ angular spread and $120^{\circ}$ cell sector.
-Effective system dimension is $64 \times 128$ and for iterative algorithms $N{\rm it} = N{\rm L} = 64$ .
+Fig. 10.
+CFER curves of a horizontally coded $32 \times 32$ MIMO system with QPSK modulation.
+A $128 \times 64$ LDPC code with belief propagation decoder was used.
+Effective system dimension is $64 \times 64$ and for iterative soft detectors $N{\rm it} = N{\rm L} = 64$ .

 Indeed, we visualize with an exemplary histogram of LLRs that this is not the case.
 In Fig. 11, we show the relative frequencies of LLRs of one symbol $x_n$ in one random channel realization H for $E_b/N_0 = 10$ dB.
 First, we note the histograms for $x_n = -1$ and $x_n = 1$ to be symmetric meaning that both algorithms fulfill a basic quality criterion.
-Furthermore, it can be clearly seen that DetNet mostly provides hard decisions with $\approx$ 97% LLRs being $-\infty$ and $\infty$ , respectively.
+Furthermore, it can be clearly seen that DetNet mostly provides hard decisions with $\approx 97\%$ LLRs being $-\infty$ and $\infty$ , respectively.
 Only a few values are close to 0.
 In contrast, CMDNet provides meaningful soft information resembling a mixture of Gaussians as expected from literature [40] ranging from -30 to 30.
-These results strongly indicate that the difference of soft output quality originates from different underlying optimization strategies: As pointed out in Section III-B, CMDNet relies on minimization of KL divergence between IO a-posteriori and approximating softmax pdf whereas the one-hot representation in DetNet is optimized w.r.t.
+These results strongly indicate that the difference of soft output quality originates from different underlying optimization strategies: As pointed out in Section III-B, CMDNet relies on minimization of KL divergence between IO a-posteriori and approximating softmax pmf whereas the one-hot representation in DetNet is optimized w.r.t.
 MSE.
 We conclude that our approach yields a better optimization strategy.